National Defence Council (East Germany): Leadership of the NVR

 The NVR strengthened Walter Ulbricht's claim as the leading political force in the SED, as he became the NVR's first chairman, even though Wilhelm Pieck was still president of the GDR at the time.
 Upon Erich Honecker's rise to power in 1971, he replaced Ulbricht as chairman of the NVR.
 Egon Krenz became chairman of the NVR on 24 October 1989 following Honecker's resignation as state and party leader, but held on to power himself for only a few weeks in the wake of the Die Wende and the fall of the Berlin Wall.

+Abolition

+When Egon Krenz, Honecker's successor as leader of the SED, failed in his bid to preserve Communist rule in East Germany, he resigned from his offices in party and government, including as Chairman of the NVR, on 6 December 1989.
+The NVR's remaining members were dismissed en masse on the same day, and the NVR's powers were assumed by the State Council, now headed by LDPD leader Manfred Gerlach (who was chosen to symbolize the end of the SED's monopoly on power).

+The State Council was abolished in turn by the first freely-elected Volkskammer after 1990 East German general election, with its powers (including those it assumed from the NVR) assumed by the Presidium of the People's Chamber, headed by Volkskammer President Sabine Bergmann-Pohl.

-Judicial Consequences Following German Reunification
+Judicial consequences following German reunification

 After German reunification in October 1990, individual members of the NVR were prosecuted in connection with their political responsibility for the regime's border policies, including the use of deadly force (Schießbefehl) and the deaths of escapees along the inner-German border and the Berlin Wall.
 As an example, in 1997, Krenz was convicted and sentenced to 6½ years in prison for his role in the deaths of four escapees, although he actually served just under four years (13 January 2000 to 18 December 2003) before being released on parole.

-Security Arrangements for Members of the NVR
+Security arrangements for members of the NVR

 An underground bunker was built in Prenden, near Wandlitz, for the members of the NVR; this was the largest bunker complex in the GDR.